Vis4Sense/student-projects/2023-2024/jiaqi-li/analyse/user_test_plan.md

     - Is this extension being helpful in multitask senario
     - Any suggestion about feature functionality or optimization

+## user study research question
+    - UI helpful,clear or not
+    -

 ## Plan
     1. User: 3 potential user
     2. Evaluation method: user observation. google meeting with screen sharing.
 Collect the log when they test the application.